 Directors are regarded as Executive, Non-executive and Independent according to their differing roles, although all Directors have the same statutory duties.
-In FY2019, all Directors were reminded, and took note, of the different roles they have.
+All Directors have taken note of the different roles they have in the Company.

 Directors are required to refrain from discussion and decision-making, and to abstain from voting on any agenda item in which they have conflict of interest.
-To assist Directors, the Board has adopted a comprehensive Policy on Directors' Conflict of Interest setting out quiding principles for Directors when faced with an actual or potential conflict of interest situation.
+To assist Directors, the Board has adopted a comprehensive Policy on Directors' Conflicts of Interest setting out guiding principles for Directors when faced with an actual or potential conflict of interest situation.